lamberta/devkit-doc/api/ui/widget/listview.md

 ### datasource.sort ()

-Sort the array based on the current sort key.
-This defaults to `'id'`.
+Sorts the array based on the current sorter function.

 ### datasource.toArray ()
 1. Return: `{array}`

-Return an array of all the items in the datasource.
+Returns an array of all the items in the datasource.

 ### datasource.toJSON ()
 1. Return: `{object}`
 	* `key {string}` ---The key of the datasource.
 	* `items {array}` ---An array representing all items in the datasource.

-Return a JSON object representing the current datasource.
+Returns a JSON object representing the current datasource.

 ### datasource.fromJSON (data)
 1. `data {object}`
 	* `key {string}` ---The key of the datasource.
 	* `items {array}` ---An array representing all items in the datasource.

-Populate the current datasource using the given key and items.
+Populates the current datasource using the given key and items.

 ### Events